Ramoreik/HTB-CTF-CyberApocalypse-2023-writeups/web/didactic-octopaddle.md

 //snip //
 ```

-Now that we can visit the admin page, we can put it all together and create a malicious user to extract the flag.
+Now that we can visit the admin page, we put it all together and create a malicious user to extract the flag.

-The below script automates this process.

 #### Script